MicrosoftDocs/power-platform/power-platform/admin/sharepoint-document-management-software-requirements.md

 ## Document management requirements

 **SharePoint**.
-You can use any of the following SharePoint versions.
+You can use any of the following SharePoint versions:
 - SharePoint in Microsoft 365
 - SharePoint 2016 on-premises
 - [!INCLUDE[pn_microsoft_sharepoint_2013](../includes/pn-microsoft-sharepoint-2013.md)] SP1 on-premises (or a later version)